GeorgeMcGinn/baseballStats/README.md

 If you wish to track multiple seasons, the only way to do this with this pre-release is to either create a new database with new tables, or create new tables within your database.
 When the official v1 release comes out, this will all be built in.

 Also built into the HELP and ABOUT boxes is CSS to automatically detect and switch between Light, Dark and Standard desktop themes.
-The dark themes are based on what Ubuntu produces, so if you have a different color scheme, you will need to change the `<style>` background and foreground colors to yours in the HTML files located in the `help` directory.
+The dark themes are based on what Ubuntu produces.

+However, if you use a desktop template, a different Linux distro, or changed the colors of your Dark Theme, then in the `/help` directory is a file `baseballStyle.css`, where you can change the colors of both the background and foreground for your Dark Theme.
+The rest will change according to your system.

 For now, users of QB64 need to have any version of Linux, install Zenity, and install and run the MySQL server.
 If you want formatted reports on your printer, make sure you have `enscript` installed.
 If not, then all reports will be displayed in a generated screen.

+The binaries in the `bin` directory were compiled in Ubuntu 20.04 LTS.
+You can first copy these into your project directory and see if they will run.
+To start, you need to run baseballStats binary to let it setup your system and create/allocate your database, tables, and configuration file.

-you will need to compile the five program located in the `src` directory.
-To compile for you version of Linux, copy the source code to the main directory of this extract, and compile all five programs (the `include` directory is needed as a sub-directory to do compiles.
+If the binaries do not work, you will need to compile the five program located in the `src` directory.
+To compile for you version of Linux, copy the source code to the main project directory of this extract, and compile all five programs (the `include` directory is needed as a sub-directory to do compiles.
+You can do these compiles from either the QB64 IDE or externally from the terminal, so long as your teminal session is in the project's main directory.

 If you run your applications from a `bin` or `application` like directory, the only directories/sub-directories with their files you will need are:
 - Main directory (files only minus source code) and the following sub-directory with files